 - Locator information

-- Demographic informationRandomization
+- Demographic information

+- Randomization

 - HIV counseling

 - Offer condoms and lubricant

 - Adherence counseling

 - Behavioral Assessment

+- Acceptability Assessment

-- Complete medical history and complete physical exam, including concomitant medications (may be performed during screening at the discretion of the Investigator of Record or their designee) - ECG - Blood collection (collect prior to administration of study product) - Urine collection for urinalysis - Urine pregnancy testing for women of reproductive potential - Rectal swab for GC/CT testing (men and women) - Provide oral drug
+- Complete medical history and complete physical exam, including concomitant medications (may be performed during screening at the discretion of the Investigator of Record or their designee) - ECG - Blood collection (collect prior to administration of study product) - Urine collection for urinalysis - Urine pregnancy testing for women of reproductive potential - Rectal swab for GC/CT testing (men and women) (at US sites, may be performed during Screening at the discretion of the Investigator of Record or his/her designee) - Provide oral drug

 - HIV testing (see SSP Manual)

 - CBC with differential

 - Chemistry testing (see Appendix I).

 - Liver function testing (AST, ALT, total bilirubin, alkaline phosphatase)

 - Fasting lipid profile (see Appendix I; participants should be fasting for at least 8 [preferably 12] hours prior to sample collection)

 - Urinalysis (protein and glucose)

 - GC/CT testing (rectal swab for men and women); for non-US sites, to be batched and shipped to the HPTN Laboratory Center for testing (see SSP for details).
 For US sites, to be performed locally.

 - Plasma storage

-- Sample storage for Pharmacogenomic testing (optional participants must provide specific consent)
+- Sample storage for Pharmacogenomic testing (at the discretion of the study site).
+For sites that store samples for this testing, participants must provide specific consent).